Admin Logs

 • C. Close/Save

-Close to leave without applying any changes,
+Click Close to exit without applying changes,

-or Save to apply your changes and leave.
+or Save to apply changes and exit.

 Logs on disk